Lextuga007/Philosopher-Analyst-Netlify/content/talk/apha-data-challenges-time-crisis/index.md

 ![AphA](featured-hex.png)

 One of my first webinars for the Association of Professional Healthcare Analysts.
 It was a series of short talks on how analysts had found data challenges in the Covid-19 pandemic.
-I was reluctant speaking at first because my particular role had meant I had little involvement with this data or the challenges but I realised that I probably wasn't alone and that's what inspired my talk "Imposter syndrome in the time of coronavirus" 31:22 - 37:12, the Q&A from 1:06:58 along with the other speakers.
+I was reluctant speaking at first because my particular role had meant I had little involvement with this data or the challenges but I realised that I probably wasn't alone and that's what inspired my talk "Imposter syndrome in the time of coronavirus".

+YouTube times: 31:22 - 37:12 and the Q&A from 1:06:58 along with the other speakers.

 My one slide includes a quote from Prof David Spiegelhalter who I'd heard on Radio 4 on 30th May 2020, saying: